insightindustry/census-geocoder/docs/glossary.rst

   Reverse Geocoding
     A process that identifies a specific canonical location based on its precise geographic coordinates (typically expressed as latitude and longitude).

+  Sampled Data
+    Data reported by the US Census Bureau that is derived from data collected from a subset of the resident population (i.e. from a surveyed sample of potential respondents).

   Tigerline
     Tigerline and Shapefiles represent the GIS data that defines all of the features